futurebyjana/Patch001_CairoNode_SkinInterfaceLab/protocol/Patch001_Swab_to_Signal.md

 ## Hypothesis

-Stress creates a time-lagged shift in skin’s microbial biofilm + pH profile that manifests ~48–72h later as flare activity.
+Stress creates a time-lagged shift in skin’s pH profile and microbiome that manifests ~48–72h later as flare activity.
 Mapping this shift can enable early intervention diagnostics.

 ---